ioBroker/ioBroker.docs/docs/en/install/virtualbox.md

 When it comes to the type of storage, it is up to you what you choose.
 In my example I use DYNAMIC ALLOCATED Recording91.jpg

-Now we can change the file name of the VM (if we want to) and enter the size of the available partition for our VM.
+Now we can still change the file name of the VM (if we want to) and enter the size of the available partition for our VM.
 In my example 10GB Recording92.jpg

 Now the VM is set up.
 If we now click CHANGE, we can set a few more things about the VM.